NECA-IBEW WELFARE TRUST FUND

 The Welfare Trust Fund’s Summary Plan Description 2013 (SPD) contains highlights of certain features of the Welfare Trust Fund Base Plan for Active Employees (the Plan) and their dependents.
 Full details are contained in the Plan Documents, Trust Agreements, insurance contracts, and the collective bargaining agreements that establish the Plan provisions.
 If there is a discrepancy between the wording in the SPD and the Plan Documents that establish the Plan, the Plan Document language shall govern.

 The SPD is printed every five years.
 This Summary Plan Description 2013 booklet replaces and supersedes any previous SPD.
 If the Plan is amended or modified, you will receive written notice of such changes.
-These Plan change notifications can be found in the Documents and Forms Library, in the Welfare Trust Fund SPD category under amendments.
-A summary of any Plan changes will also be available in the Newsletters.
+These Plan change notifications can be found in the Documents and Forms Library, in the Newsletters category.